The story of the biggest German pop band

 Die Schlampen sind müde - the single

-One of the biggest Rosenstolz hits ever "Die Schlampen sind müde" was in fact released on August 11, 1997 as the second track on the CDS "Ich stell' mich an die nächste Wand" - the new single promoting the forthcoming album.
+One of the biggest Rosenstolz hits ever "Die Schlampen sind müde" was released on August 11, 1997 as the second track on the CDS "Ich stell' mich an die nächste Wand" - the new single promoting the forthcoming album.
 "Die Schlampen sind müde" became a kind of Rosenstolz anthem and it can be always heard on their concerts.
 The single contained radio edits of the two songs and a bonus track - "Ich geh' auf Glas" recorded live.
 The single entered the German chart reaching #36.

 The album